 Those who are on the smaller and leaner side, they’ll be more susceptible to alcohol poisoning.
 This is because they have less fat to absorb the alcohol.

 Also, regular/problem drinkers have a somewhat higher risk.
 Their tolerance is higher, which means they need more alcohol before they feel intoxicated.
-This can cause them to drink higher quantities in shorter periods of time.
+This can cause them to drink higher quantities in shorter periods.

 Lastly, if you’re in poor health, you’ll be more at risk for alcohol poisoning, especially if you don’t have a fully functioning liver.
 When your body can’t process alcohol as effectively, you’ll get alcohol poisoning more easily.